 As your daughter moves into elementary school, expand and solidify the lens of appreciation by starting a daily body appreciation ritual.
 Each day, express something you both appreciate about your body — i.e., that you can use it to ride your bike, that you can dance and do karate, that you love your curly hair or freckles.
 It can be a bedtime ritual or something your daughter writes in a journal each day and then reads to you.

 While kids are bombarded with ever-present media, we can help to counteract the negative impact by setting limits and teaching critical thinking skills.
 Pay attention to what your daughter is watching.
 Even Disney fairy tale movies too often reinforce images of girls and women as helpless, pretty things (princesses) in need of rescuing.

 Look for movies and programs that portray strong, positive role models for girls, including well-rounded female characters who do something other than stand by as the pretty sidekick to the male hero.
 Teach your girls how to start thinking critically about what they are watching.
 Help them ask questions about how women and girls are being portrayed and if these portrayals are accurate, fair, and well-rounded.

 There is also nothing better than exposing your daughter to your own strong female friends and family members who can serve as positive role models.

 Finally, remember that prevention is the best intervention.
 Start early and continue these conversations with your young daughter so that she will move into her adolescent years with a positive body image.

 Need help with your daughter?
 Concerned about her low-self esteem?
-Contact us at Parents Place for a consultation.
+Contact us for a consultation.